The Vitarka project:

 We offer a shrine box for groups to borrow so that you can build your own shrine.
 Buddhist shrines are an interesting focal point and can encourage an engagement with the symbolism and significance that they represent.

-If you are interested in borrowing the shrine box please contact Alyson to book it and she will organise for you to collect it.
+If you are interested in borrowing the shrine box please contact Advayamati to book it and he will organise for you to collect it.
 We ask for a donation of £15.

 The box contains everything needed to build a shrine (except for fresh flowers).
 Guidelines of how to build a shrine, an explanation of the symbolism, why Buddhists build shrines and some simple exercises that you might want to use are also included.